ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 It fits rather well, but when printed in PLA (or ABS) the edge can be rather uncomfortable.
 I tried and succeeded in printing this mask in TPU which greatly improves the comfort when wearing it.
 The TPU printed version does rely quite a bit more on the elastic strap to keep the lid with the filter pinned to the mask as the clips do not work that well when printed in this material.
-I also designed an inlay for the cap/mask to hold the filter in place so that the filter can not be blown out or sucked inside the mask.
+I also designed an inlay for the cap/mask to hold the filter in place so that the filter cannot be blown out or sucked inside the mask.

 <div style="text-align: center; margin: 0px auto;">
     <a href="{{ '/img/2020-06-15-3D-Printing-during-corona/IMG_0434.jpg' | prepend: site.baseurl }}" data-lightbox="fdm" data-title="First attempt at making masks">